Xavopls/Comfy-Bot/README.md

 Comfy is a crypto algo trading bot based on [freqtrade](https://www.freqtrade.io).

 ## Documentation
-I invite you to read the bot documentation to ensure you understand how the bot is working.
+I invite you to read the bot documentation to ensure you understand how the bot works.
 Please find the complete documentation on the [freqtrade official site](https://www.freqtrade.io/en/stable/bot-basics/).

 ## Strategy inventory